Spyro the Dragon

 Spyro the Dragon is a 1998 platform game originally developed by Insomniac Games and published by Sony Computer Entertainment for the PlayStation.
-The first game in the Spyro series, it stars the title character, a young purple dragon named Spyro, and his dragonfly friend, Sparx, who must journey across the Dragon Kingdom to defeat Gnasty Gnorc, who has overtaken the five dragon Homeworlds by trapping the other dragons in crystal and turning their hoard of gems into an army of minions.
+The first game in the Spyro series stars the title character, a young purple dragon named Spyro, and his dragonfly friend, Sparx, who must journey across the Dragon Kingdom to defeat Gnasty Gnorc, who has overtaken the five dragon Homeworlds by trapping the other dragons in crystal and turning their hoard of gems into an army of minions.
 Spyro the Dragon is an open-ended 3D platformer, featuring large, sprawling levels in which the player must locate collectable items, among which are gemstones, crystallized dragons, and stolen dragon eggs.
-Spyro's abilities as a dragon include fire breath, a head-on charging attack, and a mid-air glide which he can use to scale large distances, all of which must be used strategically to find items and defeat enemies.
+Spyro's abilities as a dragon include fire breath, a head-on charging attack, and a mid-air glide, which he can use to scale large distances, all of which must be used strategically to find items and defeat enemies.

-Spyro the Dragon started development following the release of Insomniac's debut game, Disruptor, which sold poorly but was generally praised by critics, impressing Universal Interactive enough to encourage them to make a second game.
-Artist Craig Stitt suggested a game about a dragon, and work began on a new game.
-Taking inspiration from the film Dragonheart, the game started out as a more mature title with a dark and realistic approach, but the direction was shifted to have a more whimsical and light-hearted tone to appeal to a wider market of consumers.
-The game was one of the first on the PlayStation to utilize shifting levels of detail among rendered objects, thanks to a panoramic engine developed by Alex Hastings which allowed the game's open-ended nature to be fully realized.
-Stewart Copeland, the former drummer for the Police, composed the game's music, and the titular character was voice acted by Carlos Alazraqui, alongside additional voices done by Clancy Brown, Michael Gough and Jamie Alcroft.
+Insomniac began developing Spyro the Dragon following the release of their debut title, Disruptor, which had sold poorly but was praised by critics and impressed Universal Interactive enough for them to encourage the studio to make another game.
+After artist Craig Stitt suggested a game about a dragon, the team initially drew inspiration from the film Dragonheart, intending the project to be a mature title with a dark, realistic tone.
+Direction was eventually shifted towards a whimsical and light-hearted tone to appeal to a wider audience.
+The game was one of the first on the PlayStation to utilize shifting levels of detail among rendered objects, thanks to a panoramic engine developed by Alex Hastings, which allowed the game's open-ended nature to be fully realized.
+Stewart Copeland, the former drummer for the Police, composed the game's music, and the titular character was voiced by Carlos Alazraqui, with additional voices being provided by Clancy Brown, Michael Gough, and Jamie Alcroft.

-Spyro the Dragon was released by Sony Computer Entertainment as part of a general effort to reach out to a younger age demographic and compete with the more popular children's platform, the Nintendo 64.
+Sony Computer Entertainment released Spyro the Dragon as part of a broader effort to reach younger demographics and compete with the Nintendo 64.
 Although sales were initially sluggish, it found larger success following the advent of the 1998 holiday season and went on to sell nearly five million copies worldwide, making it one of the best-selling PlayStation games.
-Critics praised the game's graphics and gameplay, while some noted its low difficulty level.
+Critics praised the game's graphics, gameplay, and music, while some noted its low difficulty level.
+Several reviewers also highlighted the game's unusually long draw distance and rendering techniques, with some publications describing the title groundbreaking in the platformer genre.
 The game established Spyro as a well-known platforming mascot on the PlayStation alongside Crash Bandicoot, and two sequels, titled Spyro 2: Ripto's Rage! and Spyro: Year of the Dragon, were later released for the PlayStation in 1999 and 2000, respectively.
-Although Insomniac gave up the development rights to the Spyro series following the third game, the success of the PlayStation titles lent itself to a continued series of games across various platforms.
+Although Insomniac gave up development rights to the Spyro series after the third game, the success of the PlayStation titles led to a continued series across various platforms.
 The game, alongside its two successors, was later remade as part of Spyro Reignited Trilogy in 2018.